-Woodmere’s educational programs are designed to introduce school age audiences to the world of art, art appreciation, and art-making.
-PhilaArtdelphia offers children a multitude of ways in which to explore their own artistic talents, develop critical thinking skills, experience Woodmere’s stellar collection, and celebrate the arts of Philadelphia.
+Woodmere’s educational programs are designed to introduce school age audiences to the world of art, art appreciation, and art making.
+The Museum offers children many ways in which to explore their artistic abilities, develop critical thinking skills, and learn more about Philadelphia’s art and artists.

 A Museum Aesthetics Program

 This popular program has become part of many classrooms’ curriculum as it supports the development of writing, critical thinking, visual arts, and literacy skills.
 Students visit the Museum three times.
 During the initial visit, educators give the students an in-depth tour, introducing them to art elements, vocabulary, and techniques for interpreting an artwork.
 Students select a favorite artwork and begin their preliminary investigation.
 The second visit provides time for careful observation and discussion of the artwork to help students organize their presentations.
 During the third and final visit, students give their presentations to an audience of their peers and invited guests (families and/or other members of the school community).

 Using the power of art and writing, students explore identity and self-expression.
 Over the course of several weeks, students from different schools and age groups read and write poetry, make postcard art, and exchange their postcards.
 Class time is allocated for students to respond to one anothers’ art and poetry.
 The program includes biweekly artist/poet visits to the classroom and a visit to the Museum for a finale program that celebrates poetry and art with exhibitions of the students’ work, poetry slams, music, and a collaboration of poetry writing about “The Way I See It.”

 Grade 5 and up

 1, 2, Rhythm and Blue helps students explore the connections between music, math, art, and architecture.
 Developed to augment existing school curricula, the program highlights important interdisciplinary relationships through a wide range of multisensory experiences and hands-on activities.